Welcome to my data science projects portfolio.

-My main area of interest is in applying data science tools to bring value to the financial derivative securities industry, the financial risk management industry and the economic policy setting industry.
-I am also interested in visual deep learning as it is applied to brain segmentation image analysis (e.g., Janelia.org) and to geospatial intelligence analysis (e.g., NGA.org).
+My main area of interest is in applying data science tools to bring value to the financial derivative securities industry, the financial risk management industry, and the economic policy and financial regulation industries.
+I am also interested in visual deep learning as it is applied to brain segmentation image analysis (e.g., Janelia.org), to geospatial intelligence analysis (e.g., NGA.mil), and to geospatial image analysis for climate change (e.g., Planet Labs).

-Some of the specific types of analyses I will be performing include: decision trees and random forests, principal component analysis (PCA), k-means clustering, sentiment analysis, natural language processing (NLP), linear regression, logistic regression, time-series, econometrics, big data cloud computing, deep-learning and convolutional neural networks (CNN).
+Some of the specific types of analyses I will be performing include: decision trees and random forests, principal component analysis (PCA), k-means clustering, sentiment analysis, natural language processing (NLP), linear regression, logistic regression, time-series, econometrics, big data cloud computing, deep-learning and convolutional neural networks (CNN), and image recognition.